 Transistor Electronics Corporation, later known simply as TEC, Inc. was an American manufacturer.
-TEC should not be confused with the “TEC” “KPT-like” switches manufactured in Taiwan.
+TEC should not be confused with the “TEC” “KPT-like” switches manufactured in Taiwan or with TEC Corporation of Japan.

 Transistor Electronics Corporation was founded in Minnesota on the 2nd of May 1958.
 The Computer History Museum entry on Transistor Electronics Corporation indicates that the company was founded by Gerald Williams as a spin-off from Univac.
 The company used the acronym “TEC”, and the brand-name of TEC-LITE.
 The Data Panel name (typeset as “DATA•PANEL”) appears to have originated with their systems consoles, as shown in the Data•Panel brochure from 1964.
 The TEC-LITE branding appears in advertisements that mention their keyboard products.